1

 One side of the Nakamise shops.

-No matter where he looked, his father’s figure remained frustratingly out of sight.
+No matter where he looked, his father’s figure remained frustratingly absent from view.

 12

-Amidst the array of near-sighted glasses, telescopes, binoculars, magnifying glasses, microscopes, and dust-proof goggles sat the head of a Western-style doll wearing spectacles, its cheeks smiling.
+Amidst the array of nearsighted glasses, farsighted glasses, binoculars, magnifying glasses, microscopes, and dust-proof goggles sat a single Western-style doll’s head wearing spectacles with a smile.

-The back figure of the boy stood before that window.
+The boy’s figure stood before that window, viewed from behind.

-The doll’s head transformed of its own accord into a human’s head.
+The doll’s head changed of its own accord into a human neck.

 ——